New Student Information

 - How to stay in “Good Standing” academically

 and other information important to your academic success at Northeastern.

-Spring 2020 Program Specific Orientation Schedule
+Fall 2020 Program Specific Orientation Schedule

 The following is important information for you to know before you begin your graduate engineering program at Northeastern University.
 Otherwise, we hope that your plans to attend are coming along smoothly, and we look forward to meeting you at the new engineering student orientation program.
 Details regarding orientation will be sent to you via email.